 Of course, much of our time spent in the bathroom is spent washing in the bath or shower.
 Therefore, we go through masses of shampoo and other body cleansing products.
 One of the easiest and most effective ways to reduce plastic waste is to purchase soap, shampoo, or conditioner in bar form.
 No plastic bottle is required.

 They work in the same way, and there is no plastic waste.
 Better still, they last longer and save money, and they come with a lower carbon footprint when it comes to transportation.

-Similarly, our bathrooms do need a good and regular clean.
+Similarly, our bathrooms do need a good and regular cleaning.
 Many of us will have dedicated bathroom cleaning products that we store in our bathrooms.
 This will include bleach, cleaning sprays, and a variety of other products.

 Of course, all of these come in their own plastic packaging.
 Towards a plastic-free bathroom, you can also explore natural alternatives to using manufactured chemical-based cleaners.
 For example, lemon juice can remove stains or make a cleaning paste from the bicarbonate of soda.

 Reducing the amount we use and being savvy with our purchases can make a huge difference.

 Many manufacturers are now doing their bit to help the environment.
 Whether it is cleaning products, makeup, or body products, it is now possible to reduce plastic waste by using refills.

 From shampoo to shower gel and evening limescale removers, manufacturers are now supplying products that can be emptied into the original bottle.
 This makes it possible to keep the same bottle regardless of how many times you need to replace the products.